-Hoping to add an art gallery or two to your Boston itinerary, but don’t know where to begin?
+Hoping to add some of the Boston art galleries to your itinerary, but don’t know where to begin?
 You’re not alone.
-There is an enormous, almost overwhelming, number of galleries to consider – but it’s a good problem to have.
+There is an enormous, almost overwhelming, number of galleries in Boston to consider.
+The fact that there is so much choice is a good problem to have, but, it can also make planning difficult.

 Krakow Witkin Gallery